nguyendviet/mobile-notes/docs/article.md

 ### What if I need to pass the outputs from one nested stack to another?

-Good question.
 You use `"Fn::GetAtt"` to get the `Outputs` from one stack to another.
 Like this:

 Resource1 template:
 ```json